Preteens. Tweens. Pre-people :). What are we to do with these wonderfully baffling kids…err…young adults?!

 Here are a few ideas for engaging them:

-- Relationships reinforce OK, you know one of our mantras here at KidMin360 is “Ministry always happens best in the context of relationships.”
+OK, you know one of our mantras here at Children’s Ministry Leader is “Ministry always happens best in the context of relationships.”
 This is as important with preteens as with any other age group.
 Be real with them and be interested in their life.
 Engage them with relationship and you will open doors to spiritual investment that simply won’t open any other way.

 You know as well as I do that this is the technology generation.
 It is a natural to them as TV was to us.
 They live and breath all forms of technology.
 It’s what they relate to (and with) and what they are comfortable with.
 So use it!
 No, don’t use it exclusively.
 But don’t exclude it.
 Embrace it, and include it in the context of relationships.
 Use different forms of technology in your teaching and interaction with kids.
 Don’t have a good handle on technology?
 Perfect…let them teach you.
 It’s a great way to connect with them.

 What tips would you add for teaching preteens?